alexzhangs/shadowsocks-manager/README.md

 # shadowsocks-manager

-A Shadowsocks management tool for multi user and traffic statistics, support multi node, LDAP support is in future plan.
+A Shadowsocks management tool for multi user and traffic statistics, support multi node, sync IPs to name.com, LDAP support is in future plan.
 Writen in Python, base on Django and SQLite.

 It relies on Shadowsocks Multi-User API, which is only